william-galvin/chess/README.md

 Where each function uses `writeln!()` to communicate with the GUI.

 ### Nega-Max
-To do the tree-search component, I used an implementation of $\alpha$-$\beta$ search called [nega-max](https://en.wikipedia.org/wiki/Negamax#:~:text=Negamax%20search%20is%20a%20variant,the%20value%20to%20player%20B.).
+To do the tree-search component, I used an implementation of $\alpha$-
+$\beta$ search called [nega-max](https://en.wikipedia.org/wiki/Negamax#:~:text=Negamax%20search%20is%20a%20variant,the%20value%20to%20player%20B.).
 I used both pruning and a hashmap-based lookup table to improve search speed.

 Code for this is in `fn nega_max` and `pub fn go`.

 ### Evaluations
-One of the assumptions that $\alpha$-$\beta$ search relies on is that for any given position, we have some halfway-decent heuristic for evaluating how good the position is for either side.
+One of the assumptions that $\alpha$-
+$\beta$ search relies on is that for any given position, we have some halfway-decent heuristic for evaluating how good the position is for either side.

 If the position is a checkmate, it's pretty easy.
 We can just return `depth * 999999` which is clever in two ways: first we don't have to worry about whose turn it is, since a player can't have put themselves in checkmate the previous turn; and second, using `depth * 999999` instead of some more rustic representation of $\infty$ because this will prioritize quicker checkmates.